daliendev/gitpod-install-neovim/Readme.md

 ### Goal:
 Use [Neovim](https://github.com/neovim/neovim) as primary IDE inside [Gitpod](https://www.gitpod.io/) workspaces.
-Just by connecting to the workspace from a terminal.
+Just by connecting to the workspace from a terminal or directly through the browser.
+🔋 Batteries are included with [tmux](https://github.com/gitpod-samples/gitpod.tmux)

 ### How: